Testing for Differences in Stochastic Network Structure: Framework

-Thus the testing problem is specifically designed to detect differences between $D_{1}$ and $D_{2}$ that are not the result of the idiosyncratic errors $\{\varepsilon_{ij,t}\}_{i,j \in [N], t \in [2]}$.
-The logic behind this test is that any change in the distribution of idiosyncratic errors, agent fixed effects, linking function, etc. reflects different incentives for agents to form or report links.
-Differences due to the idiosyncratic errors may only reflect measurement or misreporting error, as motivated in the introduction.
-Of course, this may not be the only potentially interesting hypothesis about the random graph models of $D_{1}$ and $D_{2}$.
-Alternative testing problems, see for example Section 2.3, are left to future work.
+The logic behind this test is that any change in the distribution of idiosyncratic errors, agent fixed effects, link function, etc. reflects different incentives for agents to form or report links.
+Differences due to the idiosyncratic errors reflect only policy-irrelevant statistical noise.
+As previously motivated, the test is specifically designed to detect a large class of differences between two random graph models.
+Other testing problems tailored to detect more specific differences are discussed in the applications and extensions below.